-Sudden cardiac arrest is a rare, but tragic event that claims the lives of approximately 500 athletes each year in the United States.
-Sudden cardiac arrest can affect all levels of athletes, in all sports, and in all age levels.
-The majority of cardiac arrests are due to congenital (inherited) heart defects.
-However, sudden cardiac arrest can also occur after a person experiences an illness, which has caused an inflammation to the heart or after a direct blow to the chest.
+Sudden cardiac arrest (SCA) is a rare, but tragic event that claims the lives of approximately 7,000 children each year in the United States, according to the American Heart Association.
+SCA is not a heart attack.
+It is an abnormality in the heart's electrical system that abruptly stops the heartbeat.
+SCA affects all students, in all sports or activities, and in all age levels.
+The majority of activity-related cardiac arrests are due to congenital (inherited) heart defects.
+However, SCA may also occur after a person experiences an illness which has caused an inflammation to the heart or after a direct blow to the chest.